open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/sunrgbd_det.md

 ## Metrics

 Same as ScanNet, typically mean Average Precision (mAP) is used for evaluation on SUN RGB-D, e.g. `mAP@0.25` and `mAP@0.5`.
-In detail, a generic function to compute precision and recall for 3D object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/dev-1.x/mmdet3d/evaluation/functional/indoor_eval.py).
+In detail, a generic function to compute precision and recall for 3D object detection for multiple classes is called.
+Please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/dev-1.x/mmdet3d/evaluation/functional/indoor_eval.py) for more details.

 Since SUN RGB-D consists of image data, detection on image data is also feasible.
 For instance, in ImVoteNet, we first train an image detector, and we also use mAP for evaluation, e.g. `mAP@0.5`.
 We use the `eval_map` function from [MMDetection](https://github.com/open-mmlab/mmdetection) to calculate mAP.